kubernetes/website/content/en/docs/concepts/configuration/manage-resources-containers.md

 {{< note >}}
 If a container specifies its own memory limit, but does not specify a memory request, Kubernetes automatically assigns a memory request that matches the limit.
-Similarly, if a container specifies its own CPU limit, but does not specify a CPU request, Kubernetes automatically assigns a CPU request that matches the limit.
+Similarly, if a container specifies its own CPU limit (or any other resource limit), but does not specify a CPU request, Kubernetes automatically assigns a CPU request that matches the limit.
 {{< /note >}}